T-Flet/Graph-State-Machine/README.rst

     :alt: License

-A simple framework for building generalised FSMs where states are combinations of a graph's (typed) nodes; an example use would be as intuitive backend logic by pathing through an ontology.
+A simple framework for building easily interpretable computational constructs between a graph automaton and a Turing machine where states are combinations of a graph's (typed) nodes; an example use would be as transparent backend logic by pathing through an ontology.

 Installation